 So we hold to the traditional, orthodox Christian creeds (the Apostles’ Creed, the Nicene Creed, the Chalcedonian Creed and the Athanasian Creed).

-All Nations is part of the Assemblies of God network so our thinking is influenced by Wesleyan theology and a living relationship with God through Jesus by the power of the Holy Spirit.
-We identify with the Assemblies of God statement of faith.
+Our thinking is influenced by Wesleyan/Pentecostal theology and a living relationship with God through Jesus by the power of the Holy Spirit.

 This does not mean that we can reduce truth to certain statements - Jesus Himself is the ultimate truth - but these creeds and statements are helpful in setting the frameworks and boundaries of our theology.
-As we think through these doctrinal statements we hold to scripture interpreted in the light of
+As we think through the implications of these doctrinal statements, we hold to scripture interpreted in the light of

 • the centrality of Christ in divine revelation